 Like the others have said, about time a company realized that pale girls CAN have strong yellow undertones.
-Our choices are usually either pinky white or porcelain white, then the shades jump to tannish beige tones, which are always too brown.
+Our choices are usually either pinky white or porcelain white, then the shades jump to tannish beige tones, which are always too brown or orange.
 Milani and Rimmel have the olive shade down, but neither brand go light enough in their foundations.

 At last someone has realised that pale people can have an olive undertone!
 This is an excellent shade for those who are extremely pale with much redness (ie red nose, chin).

 The intensive formula is unfortunately not quite intensive enough.
 It does not build well, looking cakey after two or more layers.

 Staying power is non existent, and I often have to reapply mid day.
 This does not leave me looking cakey, however, as most of the morning makeup has rubbed off.